RumiDalas/Note-Taker/README.md

 # Note-Taker
-This is simple web application using Hibernate Servlet and JSP.
+This is simple web application using Hibernate Servlet and JSP and SQLyog.